asclepius/asclepius.github.com/_posts/2012-11-19-traffic-lights.markdown

 ## Tips ##

 * Ctrl-C will stop the program.
 * Make sure you shutdown the pi properly or you could fry the sd card.
 (Or corrupt the filesystem).
+Click the button in the gui to shutdown, or try "sudo shutdown -h now" at the command line.
 * A USB key (you will need a USB hub so you can use keyboard mouse and usb stick at the same time) will allow you to take your code home!